exasol/row-level-security-lua/doc/user_guide/user_guide.md

 ### Tenant- Plus Role-Security

-If a table is protected with tenant- and role-security, a user must be the tenant *and* have the right role to access a row.
+If a table is protected with tenant- and role-security, a user must be the tenant or have the right role to access a row.

 ### Tenant- Plus Group-Security